-Another welcome return for a brand I have featured before on Got A Ukulele.
+Another welcome return for a musical instrument brand I have featured before on Got A Ukulele.
 This time we look at the UKT-528 Tenor ukulele from Snail.

 You may recall me reviewing the Snail Rosewood Soprano before on the site, and reviewing it quite positively too.
 Since then, I have been keen to feature this brand again, and thanks to their UK distributor, Red Chilli Audio, I've been lucky enough to have this one on test for a few weeks.